 This is a special civil action on certiorari filed by creditor Cameron Granville assailing the Order of the Rehabilitation Court dated 20 December 2018 which denied the motion to convert the rehabilitation proceedings of the Company into liquidation and the ruling that the termination of the Company's rehabilitation is no longer conditional.
-The case is currently pending and the Company is awaiting further orders from the Court of Appeals.
+The case is currently pending with the Court of Appeals.